-i.
+- i.
 Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
-Such measures are designed to restore or preserve equal access to the University's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University's educational environment, or deter discrimination or harassment (including sexual harassment).
+Such measures are designed to restore or preserve equal access to the University's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the University's educational environment, or deter discrimination or harassment (including sexual harassment). - ii.

-10 When the Respondent is a non-student employee, Salve Regina reserves the right to place the non-student employee on an emergency paid or unpaid administrative leave.

-- ii.
 The Title IX and Anti-Discrimination Coordinator is responsible for coordinating the effective implementation of supportive measures. - iii.
 Salve Regina will maintain as confidential any supportive measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the supportive measures. - iv.
 Both the Complainant and Respondent involved in either an informal or a formal resolution process have a right to receive supportive measures from the University. - v.
 Supportive measures include, but are not limited to: - 1.
 Academic Accommodations, such as: - a.
 Exam, paper, or assignment rescheduling; - b.
+Taking an incomplete in a class;

+7 When the Respondent is a non-student employee, Salve Regina reserves the right to place the non-student employee on an emergency paid or unpaid administrative leave.

-Taking an incomplete in a class; - c.
-Transferring class sections for the Complainant; - d.
+- c.
+Transferring class sections for the Complainant and/or Respondent when feasible; - d.
 Taking a leave of absence from the University; - e.
 Assistance with alternative course completion options; - 2.
 Assistance with Transportation; - 3.
 Assistance with On-Campus Working Environments; - 4.
-Assistance with Questions Regarding Visa & Immigration Status: - 5.
-Assistance with Student Financial Aid: - 6.
+Assistance with Questions Regarding Visa & Immigration Status; - 5.
+Assistance with Student Financial Aid; - 6.
 Counseling Services; - 7.
 Housing Accommodations, such as: - a.
-Temporary housing/emergency room change for the Complainant; - b.
-Assistance from the University support staff in completing a permanent room relocation:

-- c.
-Arranging to dissolve a housing contract and prorating a refund; - d.
+Temporary housing/emergency room change for the Complainant and/or Respondent; - b.
+Assistance from the University support staff in completing a permanent room relocation; - c.
+Arranging to dissolve a housing contract and pro-rating a refund; - d.
 Help with finding an off-campus residential alternative; - 8.
 Protective Orders, such as: - a.
 An institutional no-contact order (two way); - b.
 An institutional no-trespassing order; - c.
-A court ordered restraining order; - vi.
-Additional resources may be found in Appendix A and on the Salve Regina Title IX website.
+A court ordered restraining order;

+vi.
+Additional resources may be found in Appendix A and on the University Title IX website.

-XI.
+XII.
 Training Required for Title IX Cases